West Central Indiana

 Our Partnerships page is designed to introduce the partnerships, provide a brief description of their services, and connect you to the partner’s website for additional information.
 ESC of I member school districts are afforded special discount pricing for the partner services.

-Presented by Melissa Gill
+Presented by Tim McRoberts

 BACK BY POPULAR DEMAND!